 The Your Voice, Our Future Land Use Map designates the subject property as Open Space.
-The following table summarizes the land use designations of surrounding properties, as depicted in Exhibit I.1.C.ii: General Plan Map:
+This designation does not allow for the proposed multifamily use on the property.
+A Type I General Plan Amendment is being processed concurrently with this rezoning to change the designation from Open Space to High Density Residential (HDR).
+The HDR designation matches the existing designations of other attached residential properties to the east.
+The following table summarizes the land use designations of the other surrounding properties, as depicted in Exhibit I.1.C.ii: General Plan Map: